A necessary condition for non-monotonic dose response, with an application to a kinetic proofreading model -- Extended version: Introduction and background

 \section{Introduction and background}

 A dose response curve plots the steady state value of an output (the \lq\lq response\rq\rq) for a given input (the \lq\lq dose\rq\rq).
-A non-montonic, or biphasic, dose response curve is either a bell-shaped or U-shaped, characterized by low (respectively high) responses at both low dosage and high dosage.
+A nonmonotonic, or biphasic, dose response curve is either bell-shaped or U-shaped, characterized by low (respectively high) responses at both low dosage and high dosage.
 Such curves are commonly observed in biology, including the activation of immune T-cells~\cite{LeverLimKrugerNguyenEtAl2016}.
 In this work, we study what mechanisms underlie steady state biphasic responses.

-It is well-known that the presence of an incoherent feedforward loop (IFFL) can result in a steady state response that is non-monotonic; see e.g. \cite{KimKwonCho2008} or the references in \cite{Sontag2010}.
-Negative feedback loops (NFBLs) or IFFLs are necessary, as otherwise the theory of monotone systems implies that the steady state response (\lq\lq input to state characteristic\rq\rq) will be monotonic on input values~\cite{AngeliSontag2003, AngeliSontag2013}.
+It is well-known that the presence of an incoherent feedforward loop (IFFL) can result in a steady state response that is nonmonotonic; see e.g., \cite{KimKwonCho2008} or the references in \cite{Sontag2010}.
+Negative feedback loops (NFBLs) or IFFLs are necessary, as otherwise the theory of monotone systems implies that the steady state response (\lq\lq input-to-state characteristic\rq\rq) will be monotonic on input values~\cite{AngeliSontag2003, AngeliSontag2013}.
 (In fact, for monotone systems, even transient responses at any given time also behave monotonically on input magnitude.)

 It has been argued that IFFLs are also necessary.
 For example, in \cite[main text \& SI section \lq\lq Negative feedback cannot produce a bell-shaped dose-response\rq\rq]{LeverLimKrugerNguyenEtAl2016}, the authors stated that \lq\lq models without an incoherent feed-forward loop but with negative feedback\ldots\ cannot produce a bell-shaped dose-response.\rq\rq\ That is, the authors conjectured that a biphasic response implies the existence of an IFFL.
-They justified this claim by performing a numerical search over network architectures, concluding in the statement that \lq\lq examining these 274 networks showed that the basic mechanism underlying all compatible networks was KPL-IFF\rq\rq\ (which is an IFFL from an input to an output).
-We show that this conjecture is false by providing a counterexample.
-Furthermore we prove that a weaker version is true: either an IFFL must exist or both a positive and a negative feedback loop must exist.
+They justified this claim by performing a numerical search over network architectures, concluding in the statement that \lq\lq examining these 274 networks showed that the basic mechanism underlying all compatible networks was KPL-IFF\rq\rq\ (which is an IFFL from input to output).
+We show that this conjecture is false for general ODE systems by providing a counterexample.
+Furthermore we prove that a weaker version is true: either an IFFL must exist, or both a NFBL and a positive feedback loop (PFBL) must exist.